 You can hear the difference.

-Check out these examples of head voice for men:
+Check out these head voice examples for men:

-Take a listen to Sam Smith, a master of head voice.
+Take a listen to Sam Smith, one of the greatest head voice singers.

 Here’s his song “Money on My Mind”.

 Those high notes that Sam is hitting are not JUST falsetto.